-School lunches cost £2.10 per day and needs to be paid online in advance.
+School lunches cost £2.10 per day and need to be paid online in advance.

-From September 2014 the government introduced free School meals for all children in Reception, Year 1 and Year 2.
+From September 2014 the government introduced Universal Free School Meals for all children in Reception, Year 1 and Year 2.

 However, free school meals for disadvantaged pupils in nursery classes and at key stages 2-4 will continue, based on the existing free school meals eligibility criteria for those groups of pupils.

 In England, children at key stages 2-4 in state-funded schools are entitled to receive FSM if their parents or carers are in receipt of any of the following benefits: